Another early and popular clockwork locomotive was the #0 with iron wheels. It was sold

 lines.
 True American Flyer aficionados claim this narrow focus is a conflict of interest and prevents the

 growth of 'S' gauge among new train operators.
 Most of the initial American Flyer-branded product sold by Lionel,

 LLC consisted of reissues of 1950's designs utilizing refurbished old Gilbert tooling, decorated in traditional

 road names and paint schemes used by Gilbert, as well as an influx of some of today's modern railroad

 Flyer offerings, a sign the demand for 3/16" 'S' gauge is growing.
-In late 2004, Lionel finally debuted
+In late 2004, Lionel debuted

-design since the late 1950s.
-Complete with TMCC (Lionel's proprietary wireless remote control technology)
+It came complete with TMCC (Lionel's proprietary wireless remote control technology)

 locomotive, the famous 4-8-4 Northern, as well as a gray Union Pacific Northern with smoke deflectors